Last Updated on

 We especially liked the butyl bladder in this ball, it gives you the best of both worlds to a certain extent – the look and feel of a match ball and the longevity of a training ball.

-Overall, this soccer ball has stood the test of time and stayed in good shape after several practice sessions.
+Overall, this product has stood the test of time and stayed in good shape after several practice sessions.

-It does lose some air after a while, but that’s the case with almost every soccer ball.
+It does lose some air after a while, but that’s the case with almost every ball for soccer.

 We used this ball on both natural and artificial grass surfaces, and it worked fine.